Keats/tera/docs/content/docs/templates.md

 - strings: text delimited by `""`, `''` or backticks
 - arrays: a list of literals and/or idents by `[` and `]` and comma separated (trailing comma allowed)

-## Variables
+### Variables

 Variables are defined by the context given when rendering a template.
+If you'd like to define your own variables, see the [Assignments](#assignments) section.

 You can render a variable by using the `{{ name }}`.